 Just as you would do when choosing a school, college, private doctor or even a hotel, spend some time online googling the name of the clinic to see what complaints or compliments appear on the web.
 It is certainly important to check the CQC (Care Quality Commission) website to look at their latest inspection report and any other information they have on the clinic.
 If the clinic is not registered on the CQC, then avoid it altogether.

-And finally, although in treatment, like in most things, you get what you pay for, make sure that the clinic is within your budget.
-Don’t not ‘panic buy’ a rehab place, but ensure that is something you can afford, with savings left over.
-Nobody wants to start their new life in Recovery in debt.
+And finally, in treatment, like in most things, you get what you pay for.
+However, make sure that the clinic is within your budget.
+Don’t ‘panic buy’ a rehab place, but ensure that your option is something you feel is going to be both cost-effective and that you can afford, with savings left over.
+Nobody wants to start their new life in recovery in debt.

 The basic unit of all living organisms.
 Full medical glossary

 An element present in haemoglobin in the red cells.
 Full medical glossary